txpipe/asteria/onchain/docs/mvp-design/design.md

 - there is a single `ShipState` input.
 - there is a single `ShipState` output.
 - the `PilotToken` is present in an input.
-- the `ShipState` output value doesn't change.
+- the `ShipState` output value only has the `ShipToken` and some amount of ada.
 - the `ShipState` input has enough fuel to move the desired delta.
 - the distance advanced divided by the tx validity range (posix time) doesn't exceed the maximum speed.
 - the `ShipState` input `last_move_latest_time` datum field is not greater than the earliest posix time of the tx validity range.